aaronlmathis/pySQLExport/README.md

 # pySQLExport

-A command line tool to interact with MySQL databases and export.
+A command line tool to interact with multiple databases and export to various formats.

 ## Installation